Specialist Experience and Skills

 In the last four years I have worked with young learners KS1-2 at Saturday School intervention for English and Maths, and currently work with KS1 and KS2 children with a range of learning or SEN needs to develop their Maths or English skills, including Phonics, as well as prepare for 11+.
 I have tutored several children at KS1 with their English Reading, Writing, Handwriting, Spelling, Phonics and Maths work.
 At KS2 this includes Science and History.
 At KS3 and KS4, I have extensive experience supporting students with subject interventions and homework from Year 7 and 8 across all subjects up to GCSE.

 My experience developing trusting relationships with students with SEN including ADHD, dyslexia and autism: I work with both the students and the family (and school if required).
 It's important that your child is aware they will have sessions with me, and I will explain the purpose of sessions both when I meet for the first time such as on Zoom, in the first and every session as needed.
 I will get your child on side, establish their learning goals in collaboration with them as well as establish what they need to do in order to get there.
 In each session I identify where they are currently at and continue as per the learning goals.
 I give students strategies that they can personally use from day 1.
 I treat everyone as an individual and respect everyone's differences, and work with your child to maintain a positive and collaborative working relationship, where they know the expectations and agree on homework tasks they feel they can manage on their own.
 I can cater to the interests and individual needs of your child, can go off track, as well as reign in their ideas and refocus back on task.
 I am consistent and reliable, so the family and young person know where they with me.
-The family or young person can communicate with me between sessions for guidance or a motivational call, for example.
+The family or young person can communicate with me between sessions for guidance or have a motivational call, for example.